-When the HDF5 Library is employed in a Fortran90 application, h5open_f initializes global variables (e.g. predefined types) and performs other tasks required to initialize the library. h5open_f and h5close_f are therefore required calls in Fortran90 applications.
+When the HDF5 Library is employed in a Fortran90 application, h5open_f initializes global variables (for example, predefined types) and performs other tasks required to initialize the HDF5 Fortran Library. h5open_f and h5close_f are required calls in HDF5 Fortran applications.

 Returns a non-negative value if successful; otherwise returns a negative value.